cultureamp/migrations-runner-buildkite-plugin/README.md

 ### `command` (Optional, string)

 The name of the command or script to run in the task.
-When omitted, the task will run the command specified in the container's `CMD`.
+When omitted, the task will run the command specified in the container's `CMD` or `ENTRYPOINT`.

 > [!NOTE]
 > Care must be taken, as depending on whether the Dockerfile used to create the referenced image has a `CMD` or `ENTRYPOINT` instruction, the command to execute in the container will either be overridden or appended to, respectively.